 Often, the building will remain occupied during this type of survey, so samples will be taken only from unoccupied areas of the property.

-This type of survey is also designed to determine the presence of ACMs – but in buildings scheduled for large-scale maintenance, refurbishments or demolition.
+This type of survey is also designed to determine the presence of ACMs (asbestos-containing materials) – but in buildings scheduled for large-scale maintenance, refurbishments or demolition.

 The inspection and sampling methods are much more intrusive, with complete access to all areas of the site required by the surveyor.

-And as this thorough approach is more likely to disturb fixtures and fittings, it’s important that the property (or area of the property being refurbished or demolished) is completely vacant whilst inspections are being carried out.
+As this thorough approach is more likely to disturb fixtures and fittings, it’s important that the property (or area of the property being refurbished or demolished) is completely vacant whilst our inspections are being carried out.

 Aside from the type of survey itself, there are other variables that can have an impact on the cost of your asbestos survey.

-For example, a two storey office building with multiple rooms, ceiling voids and the like may impact the time taken to inspect the surveyed areas, more than a much larger single warehouse space.
+- The size of the building: The number of rooms or installations can impact the time it takes to complete your asbestos survey.
+E.g. a 2-storey office building with multiple rooms, ceiling voids, etc. may impact the time taken to inspect the surveyed areas, more than a larger, single warehouse space.

-If a property inspection requires specialist access equipment, you may find the price of your survey increase.
-Examples could include scissor lifts to reach high ceilings or articulated booms to enable access to hard-to-reach areas.
+- Access equipment: If we require specialist equipment, the price may increase.
+Examples include scissor lifts to reach high ceilings or articulated booms to enable access to hard-to-reach areas.

 Domestic asbestos survey cost vs commercial property asbestos survey cost